Women and the environment: Sweden

 Sweden has historically had a political culture that inherently protects the environment.
+Like in other developed nations, women in Sweden have been empowered to protect the environment through the government and policies.

-Sweden is one of the highest-ranking countries when assessing gender equality, but the government does agree there is room for improvement.
-Women in Sweden have been empowered to protect the environment through the government and policies, a lot like other developed nations.
-In Sweden, the majority of local government workers are women at 64% and since the 2010 election, 45% of Swedish parliament is made up of women.
-The government has recognized that women are the most affected by climate change and environmental degradation.
-Through this recognition they have committed to contribute to increasing the participation for women in decisions and policy debates surrounding climate change and other environmental issues.
+Sweden is one of the highest-ranking countries when assessing gender equality, though the government does agree there is room for improvement.
+In Sweden, the majority of local government workers are women at 64%.
+Since the 2010 election, women comprise 45% of the Swedish parliament.
+The government has recognized that women are the most affected by climate change and environmental degradation, and have committed to contribute to increasing the participation for women in decisions and policy debates surrounding climate change and other environmental issues.
 They also have committed to increasing resources for women in civil society who present issues about the environment, hoping to increase accountability and transparency.
 Peterson and Merchant draw on the idea that the women's environmental movement in Sweden was based on both symbolic and political perspectives.
-In the early stages of the environmental movement and women's movement in Sweden, women were very aware that changes had to be made both within society and ideologies, then enacted politically to create a cohesive collective society.
+In the early stages of the environmental movement and women's movement in Sweden, women were aware that changes had to be made both within society and ideologies, then enacted politically to create a cohesive collective society.